AspenXDev/Projects/LibraryV0/docs/UserStories.md

 > As a `Member`,
 > I want to search for a book by title, author, or ISBN,
-> so that I can find the book I'm interested in.
+> so that I can find the book I’m interested in.

-> Acceptance Criteria:
+Acceptance Criteria:

-- The search bar is visible on the main page.
+- Search bar is visible on the main page.
-- I can enter keywords or an ISBN to search.
+- Keywords or ISBN can be entered.
-- The system returns a list of matching books, showing title, author, and availability status.
+- Matching books are displayed with title, author, and availability.
-- If no results match, the system displays a “No books found” message.
+- “No books found” message appears if nothing matches.
-- Search results are sortable by title, author, or publication year.
+- Results are sortable by title, author, or year.

 ---